guillaumearm/SPT_CustomQuests/docs/USAGE_MANUAL.md

     "factory"
   ],
   "count": 5,
-  "message": "Kill 5 scavs on customs or factory (in one raid)", "one_session_only": true
+  "message": "Kill 5 scavs on customs or factory with a 'Chiappa Rhino 50DS .357 revolver'", "weapons_whitelist": ["61a4c8884f95bc3b2c5dc96f"]
 }
 ```